VasuInukollu/GoogleSyncMod/SetupGCSM/README.md

 **r744 :

+- FIX: Change mapping between Outlook and Gmail for email types (do not use display name from Outlook) [bug #932]
 - FIX: Added more logging [bugs #843, #897]
 - FIX: Handle contacts with duplicated extended properties [bug #655]
 - FIX: Handle contacts with too big extended properties [bug #895]